jwilson8767/drupal-cloudformation/customresources/encryptedvalue/readme.md

-This custom resource is super simple, all it does is encrypt values passed to it from CloudFormation using KMS and the specified KMS Key ARN.
+This custom resource is super simple.
+All it does is encrypt values passed to it from CloudFormation using KMS and the specified KMS Key ARN.